MoeraOrg/moeraorg.github.io/overview/index.md

 by any audience, must have potential to increase profits.
 Every change in a large-scale system takes thousands of man-hours of programmers, testers and designers.
-A feature that is needed only by several hundreds of thousands of users has zero chance to be implemented.
+A feature that is needed only by several hundreds of thousands of users has zero chances to be implemented.

 **Annoying ads.** If the platform makes profit from advertising, you will see ads and sponsored posts everywhere.
 It will exploit any chance